Types of Websites: Explore the World Wide Web!

 14. Hobbies & Interests

-• Example: Reddit – Features forums (subreddits) on a wide range of topics, including hobbies like photography, cooking, and gaming.
+Example: Reddit – Features forums (subreddits) on various topics, including hobbies like photography, cooking, and gaming.

 15. Lifestyle

-• Online resources covering topics related to personal development, self-improvement, and lifestyle choices.
+Online resources cover personal development, self-improvement, and lifestyle choices.

 16. Food & Recipes